ariatemplates/usermanual/src/next/core/concepts/around_classes.md

 Dependencies management is definitely a missing feature from native Javascript.
 Thus, Aria Templates provides you a way to easily define all the dependencies associated to a specific class.

 The first thing you have to understand as far as dependencies are concerned is their type.
-Aria Templates can handles 2 different kinds of dependencies:
+Aria Templates can handle 2 different kinds of dependencies:

 <dl>